miasungeunlee/AMOA-SEQ/README.md

 # fastq file must end with either "_R1_001.fastq.gz" or "_R2_001.fastq.gz" pattern (directly from MiSeq sequencing) #
 -f: forward primer (e.g. ATGGTCTGGCTWAGACG for AOA forward primer, GGGGTTTCTACTGGTGGT for AOB forward primer and AGGNGAYTGGGAYTTCTGG for COMAMMOX forword primer)
 -r: reverse primer (e.g. GCCATCCATCTGTATGTCCA for AOA reverse primer, CCCCTCKGSAAAGCCTTCTTC for AOB reverse primer and CGGACAWABRTGAABCCCAT for COMAMMOX reverse primer)
--m: minimum read length (e.g. 200 bp for AOA, 231 bp for AOB, 204 bp for COMMAMMOX in order to overlap between R1 and R2)
+-m: minimum read length (e.g. 200 bp for AOA, 232 bp for AOB, 204 bp for COMMAMMOX in order to overlap between R1 and R2)
--l: truncation read length (e.g. 200 bp for AOA, 250 bp for AOB and COMAMMOX)
+-l: truncation read length (e.g. 200 bp for AOA, 232 bp for AOB, 204 bp for COMMAMMOX)
 -c: TRUE for AOA AMOA, just concatenating forward and reverse reads, for other AMOA, merging forward and reverse reads are possible, use FALSE option
 -t: expected merged sequence length (410 bp for AOA, 452 bp for AOB and 396 bp for COMAMMOX; these lengths are after removing the primer lengths)
 -n: number of nucleotides to be removed prior to correct translation (first nucleotide & two first nucleotides were removed from AOA & AOB ASV sequences)